One of the first questions you might ask yourself when you hear mortgage rates have moved lower is this; when can I refinance?

 - Do I want to go through the process to refinance my mortgage?

-Even if the new mortgage has a lower rate your payment might go up if you are going to a shorter term and/or obtaining additional cash out.
+Even if the new mortgage has a lower rate, your payment might go up if you are going to a shorter term and/or obtaining additional cash out.
 Once you’ve decided it’s at least worth looking into, make sure you obtain your quotes from reputable mortgage lenders.

 You should find two or three reputable mortgage companies and obtain quotes from each of them.
-Make sure you ask lots of questions and don’t hesitate to ask for clarification of things that seem a bit confusing.
+Make sure you ask lots of questions, and don’t hesitate to ask for clarification of things that seem a bit confusing.

-If I were to refinance my mortgage I would take the time to review all my options to ensure I was able to make the right decision.
+If I were to refinance my mortgage, I would take the time to review all my options to ensure I was able to make the right decision.

-If a refinance makes sense then all you need to do is make the final decision to move forward and chose a company to work with.
-Since all of your quotes are from reputable mortgage lenders the decision will be easier.
+If a refinance makes sense, then all you need to do is make the final decision to move forward and chose a company to work with.
+Since all of your quotes are from reputable mortgage lenders, the decision will be easier.

 You won’t have to worry if a quote is too good to be true or if the Loan Officer can actually close the loan he or she is quoting.

-Speaking of Loan Officers; if you are deciding between two quotes that are pretty much the same then I suggest going with the Loan Officer that has more experience.
+Speaking of Loan Officers, if you are deciding between two quotes that are pretty much the same, then I suggest going with the Loan Officer that has more experience.
 Ideally, you want to work with a Loan Officer who has at least five years of experience.

 The Refinance Loan Process

 Some people like to try and time the market to get the lowest rate possible.
 While it is understandable that someone would want to get the lowest rate possible, timing the market rarely works out.
-Markets move fast and that great rate you were offered might jump up the next day because you wanted to wait and see what if you could get it just a bit lower.
+Markets move fast, and that great rate you were offered might jump up the next day because you wanted to wait and see what if you could get it just a bit lower.

-If you’ve decided to “refinance my mortgage” then be sure to lock in a rate and avoid trying to time the market.
+If you’ve decided to “refinance my mortgage,” then be sure to lock in a rate and avoid trying to time the market.

-Send In Those Documents:
+Send In Those Documents

-One of the best things you can do to ensure your loan process is efficient and smooth is send your documentation as soon as it’s requested.
+One of the best things you can do to ensure your loan process is efficient and smooth is to send your documentation as soon as it’s requested.

 Try to target a turnaround time of 24 hours but no more than 48 hours unless there is a serious roadblock that you can not overcome.
-And when you send in that documentation make sure it’s exactly what the Loan Officer requested.
+And when you send in that documentation, make sure it’s exactly what the Loan Officer requested.

 As an example:

-Don’t send in a screenshot of your balance or print out of your transaction history thinking that will do because it won’t.
+Don’t send in a screenshot of your balance or print out your transaction history thinking that will do because it won’t.
 Not sending in exactly what was requested could delay your closing by four to seven days.

-Get Ready For The Appraisal – If You Need One:
+Get Ready For The Appraisal

-That’s right; some people don’t have to do an appraisal but most do.
-When I decided to refinance my mortgage a few years ago I still had to do an appraisal but some people get lucky and avoid having to do an appraisal.
+That’s right; some people don’t have to do an appraisal, but most do.
+When I decided to refinance my mortgage a few years ago, I still had to do an appraisal, but some people get lucky and avoid having to do an appraisal.

 Who decides if you need an appraisal?
-FannieMae and FreddieMac – they are the ones that issue an appraisal waiver.
+FannieMae and FreddieMac – are the ones that issue an appraisal waiver (not the lender).

-So if you have to do an appraisal make sure you are treating the appraisal inspection like you are selling the home.
-Appraisers are human and when they see a home that’s dirty and not well cared for they are more likely to turn in a report with a lower than expected value.
+So if you have to do an appraisal, make sure you are treating the appraisal inspection like you are selling the home.
+Appraisers are human, and when they see a home that’s dirty and not well cared for, they are more likely to turn in a report with a lower-than-expected value.

-On the flip side; when an appraiser sees a clean home that is clearly taken care of then the appraiser is more likely to come in on the higher side of what the value range might be.
+On the flip side, when an appraiser sees a clean home that is clearly taken care of, then the appraiser is more likely to come in on the higher side of what the value range might be.

-Don’t Buy A Car When You’re Refinancing:
+Don’t Buy A Car When You’re Refinancing

-If you are about to refinance or you are in the process of refinancing then don’t let anyone check your credit during the process.
+If you are about to refinance or you are in the process of refinancing, then don’t let anyone check your credit during the process.

-Furthermore never, ever take on a new car loan or any other type of debt that might derail the process.
+Furthermore, never, ever take on a new car loan or any other type of debt that might derail the process.
 Just wait until the process is over before you obtain new debt.
-In the rare instance that a homeowner can’t wait (let’s say he or she totaled their car) then be prepared to provide some additional documentation.
+In the rare instance that a homeowner can’t wait (let’s say he or she totaled their car), then be prepared to provide some additional documentation.

-You’ll have to document in writing what the terms are of the loan (or lease) and the new monthly payment will be factored in to your overall Debt-To-Income ratio.
-If you are thinking of taking on new debt during the refinance process make sure you talk to your Loan Officer first, before you apply for new credit.
+You’ll have to document in writing what the terms are of the loan (or lease), and the new monthly payment will be factored into your overall Debt-To-Income ratio.
+If you are thinking of taking on new debt during the refinance process, make sure you talk to your Loan Officer first before you apply for new credit.